 The radial paracrystal is parameterized by the position distribution of the nearest neighbor centered at the peak distance.
 On the plot below the half-width of this distribution is marked as $\omega$ and the center is marked with “Peak Distance”.
 The probability distributions of finding other particles to the right are deduced from accumulating position uncertanties of previous particles in the chain.

-peak_distance Average distance to the next neighbor in nanometers
+peak_distance # average distance to the next neighbor, in nanometers

-layout = ba.RadialParacrystal(particle, 10*nm, 1000*nm)
+structure = ba.RadialParacrystal(particle, 10*nm, 1000*nm)

-The following distributions are available
+The following distributions are available:

 ba.Profile1DCauchy(omega)